Ozone Library

 m = Mo / τ (11)

-Thus, to maintain a given mass of ozone, M0, within a fixed volume at a given temperature, one should deliver ozone with the rate (mass per unit time) given by Eq.(11).
-The time scale parameter m τ on the right-hand side of (11) is determined from an independent experiment.
-This experiment is to observe a decrease in the ozone mass with time in the same closed volume.
-The parameter τ coincides with the time corresponding to the ozone mass.
-It should be stressed that, for a given volume and temperature, the measured value of 0 M M= / 2 τ is strictly linked to the initial mass of ozone M0, which should be common for both experiments.
+Thus, to maintain a given mass of ozone, M0, within a fixed volume at a given temperature, one should deliver ozone with the rate (mass per unit time) provided by Eq.(11).
+The time scale parameter τ on the right-hand side of (11) is determined from an independent experiment.

 Have Questions?